johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: false
   lyric: |
+    No matter what you do tonight, I wanna run with you.
   commentary: |
     *Mamagama* was clearly using a T9 keyboard on an old Nokia when he wrote the title for this song.